 Dubief, Yves C.; Associate Professor, School of Engineering; PHD, Institut National Polytechnique de Grenoble; PHD, Insitut National Polytechnique de Grenoble

-Garavan, Hugh P.; Associate Professor, Department of Psychiatry, Associate Professor, Department of Psychology; PHD, Bowling Green State University
+Garavan, Hugh P.; Professor, Department of Psychiatry, Associate Professor, Department of Psychology; PHD, Bowling Green State University

 Gibson, William Arch; Professor, Department of Economics; PHD University of California, Berkeley